Sage-Bionetworks/synapsePythonClient/docs/index.rst

 the `web <https://www.synapse.org/>`_.
 The Python client can also be used from the `command line <getting_started/cli.html>`_.

+Installing this package will install `synapseclient`, `synapseutils` and the command line client.
+`synapseutils` contains beta features and the behavior of these features are subject to change.

 If you're just getting started with Synapse, have a look at the Getting Started guides for `Synapse <https://help.synapse.org/docs/Getting-Started.2055471150.html>`__.